kev0960/ModooCode/md/inst/psllw-pslld-psllq.md

 ### Description

 Shifts the bits in the individual data elements (words, doublewords, or quadword) in the destination operand (first operand) to the left by the number of bits specified in the count operand (second operand).
 As the bits in the data elements are shifted left, the empty low-order bits are cleared (set to 0).
-If the value specified by the count operand is greater than 15 (for words), 31(for doublewords), or 63 (for a quadword), then the destination operand is set to all 0s.
-Figure4-17 gives an example of shifting words in a 64-bit operand.
+If the value specified by the count operand is greater than 15 (for words), 31 (for doublewords), or 63 (for a quadword), then the destination operand is set to all 0s.
+Figure 4-17 gives an example of shifting words in a 64-bit operand.

 The (V)PSLLW instruction shifts each of the words in the destination operand to the left by the number of bits spec-ified in the count operand; the (V)PSLLD instruction shifts each of the doublewords in the destination operand; and the (V)PSLLQ instruction shifts the quadword (or quadwords) in the destination operand.